JamesBrownR/Quick-Fix-Dent-Repair/_posts/2025-01-22-paint-matching-science.md

 date: 2025-01-22
 author: Chris Hurley
 categories: [paint, techniques]
-excerpt: "Getting a perfect color match isn't luck—it's a combination of advanced technology, quality materials, and an experienced eye.
+excerpt: "Getting a perfect color match isn't luck.
+It's a combination of advanced technology, quality materials, and an experienced eye.
 Here's how we do it."
 ---

 You've probably seen it before: a "repaired" car where the new paint doesn't quite match the old.
 Maybe it's a shade too light, or slightly different in metallic flake.
 It's one of those things that, once you notice it, you can't unsee it.